 Cataracts do not grow back after being surgically removed.
 What can happen is that cells grow up in the back of the lens capsule behind the newly implanted IOL.
 This may cause hazy vision, which is mistaken for another cataract.
-Luckily, a quick laser treatment can clear up the cells and restore clear vision.
+Luckily, quick laser treatment can clear up the cells and restore clear vision.

-Get the Information You Need about Your Visual Health
+Get the Information You Need About Your Visual Health